 If it’s a lightweight design and you want to save space in your home, mounting on the wall is a good option.
 It could also hide wires and keep them above ground and out of the way.

 If you plan to move the soundbar around your home or if you purchased a wireless option, simply placing it under the TV set will do the trick.
 There are also soundbars that can be in vertical position.

 If aesthetics are important, you won’t have to worry much because most designs are compact, sleek and minimal.
+For example, the TCL Alto 5 is the perfect soundbar for minimalists.
 While most sound bars are black, some have different color options for a nice touch to your space.

 But aside from the looks, make sure you select the right soundbar size for your TV.
 Soundbars generally sit at 5-10 inches smaller than your TV length, so take note of your TV measurements too.

 Soundbars are a great addition to your home and a serious upgrade to your TV speakers.
 If you’re a simple individual who wants a basic unit, a soundbar under $150 is already a good choice.